 Junior Center Investigators do not have prior significant independent research support, but have completed post-doctoral training and have established a significant publication/scientific track record.

 Early-Stage Scholars are identified as promising recent doctoral graduates who are very early in their post-doctoral research or clinical training.
 Early-Stage Scholars be considered for additional mentoring and support as a Reichlin Scholar (for clinical researchers with MD or MD/PhD) or Capra Scholar (for basic science researchers with PhD or MD/PhD).

-- The investigator must be nominated by members of the ORDRCC External Advisory Committee, Core Directors or the Section/Department Head.
+- The investigator is nominated from the ORDRCC External Advisory Committee, a Core Director, or your Section/Department Head

-- Each nominated individual must provide a NIH style biosketch and letter of support from the nominator.
+- The applicant provides an NIH style biosketch and letter of support from the nominator

 - The External Advisory Committee selects applicants based on prior accomplishments, interest in rheumatic disease research, and potential for success as an independent scientist in rheumatic disease research